joamiran/Severity-Impact-Calculator/README.md

-# SEV Escalation App with Charts
+# SEV Escalation with Safe Rerun and Charts
-Includes logging and basic visualizations for SEV data.
+Custom sites work with rerun flag, charts added in Logs tab.